-We specialize in In Law Suites and Expanded Family Living.
-Over the past ten years we have seen a rise for the need of combining families, as well as aging in place.
+We specialize in In-Law Suites and Expanded Family Living.
+Over the past ten years, we have seen a rise in the need of combining families, as well as aging in place.

 On the other side, these Baby Boomers who are healthy and active can be a great help to growing families and will combine living spaces to help their children with the grandchildren’s care.

-The hottest thing in 2000 was 55 and over communities, but in the past 4-5 years the value of homes has dropped, as much as 30%.
-The assets are no longer available to move into these communities.
-With the rise of health care expenses, gasoline and the overall cost of living, pressures are being placed on families to consolidate their resources.
+The hottest thing in 2000 was 55 and over communities, but in past years, the value of homes has dropped.
+Since these assets have decreased it has made the move into these communities more challenging especially with the rise of health care expenses and the overall cost of living.
+Today pressures are being placed on families to consolidate their resources.